fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 In contrast, no statistically significant relationship was observed between BPL concentration and PMAY completion **(ρ = 0.049, p = 0.713)**.
 The correlation coefficient is close to zero, indicating virtually no relationship between poverty concentration and housing completion rates.
 This suggests that PMAY implementation is relatively independent of constituency-level poverty concentration.
 <img width="2368" height="1765" alt="BPL_vs_PMAY_Correlation" src="https://github.com/user-attachments/assets/b6e8627f-0b5c-4639-a4aa-4b21ee67a161" />

-The correlation and OLS regression analyses data and findings can be viewed here: - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/correlation%20results.xlsx">Correlation and OLS regression findings<a/>

 **Correlations results-**
 | Analysis               | Spearman_Correlation | P_Value  |